informedcitizenry/6502.Net/README.md

 `Illegal quantity` - The expression value is larger than the allowable size.

+`Input file was previously added` - An attempt was made to process an input file that was previously added (either in the command line or in an `.include` directive).

 `Invalid constant assignment` - The constant could not be assigned to the expression.

 `Invalid parameter reference` - The macro reference does not reference a defined parameter.